chevere/xr-docs/configuration/exception-handling.md

 💡 XR's throwable handler can hook or replace your existing exception handler logic.

-Use `registerThrowableHandler` to enable XR throwable handling.
+Use `registerThrowableHandler` to enable XR Debug throwable handling.

 ```php